AaronJY/fh-or-tester/README.md

 1. Clone the repo
 2. Run `npm install` to install node dependencies
-3. Run `npm run fetch` to fetch up to date data
+3. Run `node bin/fetch.js <url>` to fetch and save a JSON file containing an array of services data.
-4. Run `npm run eval ./data/Bristol\ Council.json` to run the evaluation tool over the pulled data (swapping the path to whatever LA data you want to evaluate)
+4. Run `node bin/eval.js <path>` to run the evaluation tool over a JSON file generated from step 3.

 Results will be shown in the console: